 Op Amp Basic Application Circuits

-In the following paragraphs we will learn about several interesting op amp basic circuits.
+In the following paragraphs I have explained about several interesting op amp basic circuits.
 Each of the basic designs are explained with formulas to solve their component values and features.

 AMPLIFIER OR BUFFER